In this document

 Hardware abstraction layer (HAL)

-to correctly interact with your hardware.
-HAL implementations are typically built into
+your product provides.
+HAL implementations are typically built into shared

-shared library modules (
+library modules (

-For the most part, developing your device drivers is the same as developing a typical Linux device driver.
-Android uses a specialized version of the Linux kernel with a few special additions such as wakelocks, a memory management system that is more agressive in preserving memory, the Binder IPC driver, and other features that are important for a mobile embedded platform like Android.
-These additions have less to do with driver development than with the system's functionality.
-You can use any version of the kernel that you want as long as it supports the required features, such as the binder driver.
-However, we recommend using the latest version of the Android kernel.
-For the latest Android kernel, see Building Kernels.
+Developing your device drivers is similar to developing a typical Linux device driver.
+Android uses a version of the Linux kernel with a few special additions such as wake locks (a memory management system that is more agressive in preserving memory), the Binder IPC driver, and other features important for a mobile embedded platform.
+These additions are primarily for system functionality and do not affect driver development.